zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 1-IntrotoE.I.md

 - Economic growth is not a panacea for environmental quality.
 - Policies that promote gross national product growth are not substitutes for environmental policy.
 ##### Forces that may explain an EKC path
-- Structural changes: pollution declines as incomes grow because of the change in the product mix or technology.
+- Structural changes: pollution declines as incomes grow because of the changes in the product mix or technology.
 - Trade: when incomes increase, countries increase their imports of pollution-intensive goods, in essence exporting pollution.
 - Luxury good: as incomes grow, households choose more environmental quality and the various production and consumption processes comply through public action: Income elasticity to environmental quality.
 - Regulation: Race to the bottom.
 Polluting activities do move around (Henderson, 1996; Greenstone, 1998; Becker and Henderson, 2000, List et al 2003).